Hoof, Wing and Fin sets up food truck at Outer Range Brewing in Frisco

 Since opening, the new brewery has been getting rave reviews — and even some national attention from U.S. beer critics — but the one area in which Outer Range had been lacking was its food options.

-The brewery mitigated the issue by allowing people to bring in outside food, as Outer Range itself does have a menu itself.
-Now, Langstaff and Loonie's have filled that gap, though, by reaching an arrangement with the brewery owners that gives Outer Range a new food option while the two chefs get a place to park their restaurant on wheels while they continue to perfect their menu.
+The brewery mitigated the issue by allowing people to bring in outside food, as Outer Range does not have a menu itself.
+Now, Langstaff and Loonie have filled that gap by reaching an arrangement with the brewery owners that gives Outer Range a new food option while the two chefs get a place to park their restaurant on wheels while they continue to perfect their menu.

 Hoof, Wing and Fin is open five days a week, Wednesday-Sunday, at the brewery.